-This November, the Essex Junction Board of Trustees are asking all our Essex Junction Village constituents to make an important decision.
+This November, the Essex Junction Board of Trustees is asking all our Essex Junction Village constituents to make an important decision.

-If you’re a registered voter in Essex Junction, you’ll soon be receiving in the mail a ballot asking you to vote yes or no on whether to accept a plan of merger with Essex Town.
+If you’re an active registered voter in Essex Junction, you’ll soon be receiving in the mail a ballot asking you to vote yes or no on whether to accept a plan of merger with Essex Town.

 On Town meeting day in March, the Essex Town government will put a similar question on a ballot for Town voters, which includes voters in Essex Junction due to our dual citizenship in both the Village and the Town.

 If the majority of voters approve both these proposals, the current Essex Junction and Essex Town governments would be merged into a single Essex government, with the approval of the Vermont State Legislature.

 If the vote fails, whether on the Village side, the Town side, or both sides, the Town and Village governments and all the services they provide will continue just as they are.